JDS85/jds85.github.io/README.md

 Update: I completed W3's Git course, but I feel I need to learn even more.
 FCC has future courses coming up that involve Git, so I'm definitely looking forward to that.
 I think the next W3 course will be more congruent with what I'm learning in FCC like HTML and CSS.
 Maybe I'll learn something different.

 "Never stop learning."

+"All I know is that I don't really know anything."